haesleinhuepf/BioImageAnalysisNotebooks/docs/01_introduction/hardware.md

 Though Python is runnable on most of modern operating systems (OS) including Windows, MacOS and Linux, it is beneficial to keep scripting under *nix environment.
 Here we provide a guide for beginners to choose your computing hardwares.

 This guide is intentionally written for programming beginners to code locally.
-For advance research units equips with python servers we will cover a series of remote coding techniques to unleash more complex bioimage analysis.
+For advance research units equip with python servers, we will cover a series of remote coding techniques to unleash more complex bioimage analysis.

 ## Shell Scripting
 For historical reason the command line (CLI) batch scripting is divided into unix-like bash (MacOS, Linux) and DOS-like Powershell (Windows).
 For Windows users it is always recommended to run Python alongside with Git bash (https://git-scm.com/downloads) that maximally mimic the running *nix running environment.